 For all these merits, however, a conscious and ample qualification on Laforet’s part is perceptible.
-Arguably, Laforet strategically includes and exploits a number of working class traits in the construction of Gloria’s character, apparently valuing her distance from Andrea’s morally bankrupt and middle-class family and challenging the meagre social and symbolic position and value allotted to the working class under Francoism.
-Nevertheless, the agency and power assigned to this female working class character via physical, discursive, and economic agency is subverted by the novel’s finale which affirms Gloria’s life-long endurance of Juan’s violence against her, and by the spatial and classist undermining of her economic productivity throughout the novel.
-In fact, she appears to function as a readerly double who allows Laforet to both confirm and interrogate postwar biases against lower-class, Republican working women.
+Arguably, Laforet strategically includes and exploits a number of working class traits in the construction of Gloria’s character, apparently valuing her distance from Andrea’s morally bankrupt, middle-class family and challenging the meagre social and symbolic position and value allotted to the working class under Francoism.
+Nevertheless, the agency and power assigned to this female working-class character via physical, discursive and economic agency is subverted by the novel’s finale which affirms Gloria’s life-long endurance of Juan’s violence against her, and by the spatial and classist undermining of her economic productivity throughout the novel.
+In fact, she appears to function as a readerly double who allows Laforet both to confirm and to interrogate postwar biases against lower-class, Republican working women.
 This ambivalence is manifest in the commendation and simultaneous undercutting of Gloria, the latter technique presumably serving to reproduce a personage postwar readers would deem natural and credible in class terms.
 Nevertheless, I would suggest that the exaggeration of the very same traits that underwrite this female character’s verisimilitude affirm readers’ preconceived biases about working class women.
 Admittedly, it was rather problematic to exalt an uncultured and unconventional woman like Gloria to the status of a role-model for postwar female readers, who were regulated by oppressive gender norms and class imperatives.
 Janet Pérez remarks: ‘The woman whose attitudes are liberated, who dares to defy convention by her visible behaviour, dress, sexual autonomy or occupational non-conformity is an unusual occurrence in postwar female writers.’
 The stringent censorship of the postwar years compounded the difficulties of representation, a fact acknowledged by Laforet in an interview with Geraldine Nichols, ‘no se podía contar entonces.’
-This historical conjuncture meant that postwar writers adopted the literary techniques of allusion, ambiguity, and association.
+This historical conjuncture meant that postwar writers adopted the literary techniques of allusion, ambiguity and association.

 Conversely, Laforet’s imagining of Gloria as the sensuous fallen woman so traduced by conservative discourse in the postwar period, affirms contemporaneous prejudices.
-In a 1944 sermon, Padre García Figer vituperated against the fallen woman as innately idle, lascivious and nonmaternal: ‘De la mujer sensual no ha de esperar trabajo serio, idea grave, labor fecunda, sentimiento limpio, ternura acogedora.’
+In a 1944 sermon, Padre García Figer railed against the fallen woman as innately idle, lascivious and nonmaternal: ‘De la mujer sensual no ha de esperar trabajo serio, idea grave, labor fecunda, sentimiento limpio, ternura acogedora.’
 Even worse, the woman who incited male compliments was dismissed as ‘una tonta destinataria de piropos’.
 Her name, Gloria, evokes sexual euphoria and sinfulness, especially when compared to her nemesis, the austere Angustias (anxiety).
-Similar to Sa Malene, the repudiated sexual woman of Ana María Matute’s Primera Memoria, Gloria’s redheadness (30) conjures up images of the sexual woman, the traditional scarlet woman who is socially ostracised.
+Similar to Sa Malene, the repudiated sexual woman of Ana María Matute’s Primera Memoria, Gloria’s redheadedness (30) conjures up images of the sexual woman, the traditional scarlet woman who is socially ostracised.
 It is even intimated that she used the classic female ruse of an unexpected pregnancy to force Juan to marry her: ‘Juan había vuelto junto a la mujer que le dio un hijo para hacerla su esposa’ (88).
 Following a very difficult birth, Román tries to eject Gloria and the child from the house (45), which again reinforces the incompatibility of an unashamed female sexuality with the extant conceptualization of the home as a bastion of female asexuality and hallowed domesticity.
 Andrea’s own reaction to Gloria’s nude posing for Juan corroborates the idea of baseness and the dearth of more elevated qualities attributed to her by the family: ‘Una inteligencia sutil y diluida en la cálida superficie de la piel perfecta.
 Algo que en sus ojos no lucía nunca.
 Esta llamada del espíritu que atrae en las personas excepcionales, en las obras de arte’ (12).